Position : Tips - Quick fix: USB not working on Windows 10/8/7/XP

 First, you should take a close look at the USB port and check if there is anything sticking inside.
 If the USB port is filled with stuff, you need to shut down computer and gently clean the USB port with something thin and soft.

-Next, what you should pay attention to is checking if the USB port is loose.
-USB port stops working might be caused by a loose or broken connection.
-You can test this by inserting USB device and gently wiggling the connection.
+Next, what you should check if the USB port is loose.
+The USB port not working problem might be caused by a loose or broken connection.
+You can test this by inserting a USB drive and gently wiggling the connection.
 Please be gentle dong this, or you may create an extra hardware problem.

-Usually, a computer has more than one USB port, so you need to try connecting the USB device to a different one so that you can rule out which USB port is broken.
-Besides, it is necessary to try plugging USB device to a different computer, which helps to check if the device is damaged.
+Usually, a computer has more than one USB port, so you need to try connecting the USB drive to a different USB port so that you can rule out which USB port is broken.
+Besides, it is necessary to try plugging USB drives to a different computer, which helps to check if the USB drive itself is damaged.

 Method 3: Change power management settings